The React framework is generally considered very highly resistant to

 know about this off the top of their head, so let’s instead take a look at how

-we might discover is
+we might discover is for ourselves.

 We’re looking for how attributes are set, which takes us to this interesting bit

-of setValueForProperty
+of setValueForProperty in

 if (isCustomComponentTag || propertyInfo === null) {